 Weather permitting, we board our airplane for the 3-hour flight back to Punta Arenas on the southern tip of Chilean Patagonia and enjoy an evening on the town, including a farewell dinner.

 Fly homeward today from Punta Arenas, with a cache of memories to last a lifetime and then some!

 Important Note Regarding Flights: When flying to or from King George Island on the Antarctic Peninsula, weather determines all schedules.
 If weather does not allow us to travel as scheduled, we must wait, either in Chile or on King George Island, depending on the direction of our journey, for the weather to clear.
 Though historic weather patterns dictate that we should not be delayed for more than a few days, we can never predict when, or even if, inclement weather will clear to allow our departure.
-While we have "padded" our itinerary a bit as a precaution against such circumstances, we ask that all guests purchase trip cancelation and interruption insurance to cover tour costs should your adventure be canceled because of the weather.
+While we have "padded" our itinerary a bit as a precaution against such circumstances, we ask that all guests purchase trip cancellation and interruption insurance to cover tour costs should your adventure be delayed or canceled because of the weather.